Sacramento Drug Crime Lawyer

 It's illegal to be in possession, manufacture, or sell drugs considered illegal in the state of California.
 Though state voters have recently allowed for the legal use of marijuana in many cases, drug crime laws are still nuanced and penalties are not cut and dry.
 They can vary widely, from community service to years in prison and thousands of dollars in fines.
 It all depends on the facts of your case.

 Charged for an alleged drug crime?
-Contact us today!
+Contact us today for help from a Sacramento criminal defense lawyer!

 What penalties am I facing for drug crimes?